October 16, 2025

 One standout feature for me was the ability to create collaborative pages.
 For instance, I built a shared roadmap where my team could comment directly on ideas and suggest edits.
 It replaced our scattered notes with a single source of truth.

-While Notion excels at planning, I was a bit overwhelmed with its customization level.
-One quick solution was to use the pre-built templates, but they are not as robust for tracking deadlines as I would like.
-It also took time to master its database functions, especially when creating complex workflows for larger projects.
+While Notion excels at planning, some users on G2 mentioned that the customization can take some time to get familiar and used to.
+One quick solution is to use the pre-built templates.
+A few others also noted that it takes time to master its database functions, especially when creating complex workflows for larger projects.

 “What I like most about Notion is that it is an all-in-one workspace with its intuitive interface, versatility, and powerful database functions.
 Its user-friendly interface allows you to navigate and customize the platform according to your needs.
 It's amazing to share information with my colleagues and personalize it.